 Investment assets have been designated at fair value through profit or loss upon initial recognition.
 These are managed and their performance evaluated, on a fair value basis.
 This is consistent with the Scheme's documented investment strategy.
-The assets are investments in units in the GAT which, in turn, invest in equities, fixed interest and debt instruments.
+The assets are investments in units in the GAT which, in turn, invests in cash.